HJpierzchala/GSWPicker/README.md

     pip install .
     ```

-  !!! warning
-      Be sure to use **Python 3.11**, and match the exact package versions specified in `requirements.txt`.
+  !!!
+Warning: Be sure to use **Python 3.11**, and match the exact package versions specified in `requirements.txt`.
   </div>

+3. **For Anaconda Navigator Users prefering a GUI setup**

+    - Open Anaconda Navigator & Go to "Environments" tab
+    - Select Import Env
+    - Select Requirements file (requirements.txt) from ./config/requirements.txt
+    - Specify an env name (s.a gsw_env)
+    - Click Import

 [More details can be found in the User Manual.](GSWPicker_user_manual.pdf)